About the Programme

-Professional Development: We work with the Young Classical Artists Trust (YCAT) to provide one-to-one professional development workshops and monthly seminars that cover a range of topics of interest to young professionals, from tax to marketing.
-We also set up face-to-face support meetings between Young Artists and our members who come from a wide array of professional music backgrounds.
+We partner with the Incorporated Society of Musicians, offering cut price membership fees to our YAs, who benefit from the wide array of professional development opportunities, legal support, insurance and expert advice on professional issues.
+We also set up face-to-face support meetings between Young Artists and our Members who come from a wide array of professional music backgrounds.

-For any enquiries about the Young Artists Programme, including concert and event partnerships or our participation work, please contact email@example.com.
+For any enquiries about the Young Artists Programme, including concert and event partnerships or our participation work, please contact our Young Artists’ Programme Manager on email@example.com.